rriordan/Automated-JDownloader2-and-Megabasterd-Proxy-Lists/README.md

+# Description
+Just a vibe-coder ripping off and mashing together the work of https://github.com/imwaitingnow/JDownloader2-jdproxies-creator and https://github.com/MuRongPIG/Proxy-Master to provide automated proxy lists for JD2 and Megabasterd

 # Proxy Scraper and Validator

 This repository contains a script for fetching, validating, and saving proxies in a format compatible with JDownloader2.